danrot/danrot.github.io/_posts/2014-02-07-my-getting-things-done-system-in-wunderlist.md

 ---
 layout: post
 title: My Getting Things Done system in Wunderlist
-description: Building your own "Getting Things Done" system using a few simple tips, including some that will hopefully boost your productivity.
+excerpt: Building your own "Getting Things Done" system using a few simple tips, including some that will hopefully boost your productivity.

 tags:
     - productivity